wiringGpio/.github/profile/README.md

  - [wiringGpioExtensions github](https://github.com/wiringGpio/wiringGpioExtensions)

-Additionally, the wiringGpioExtensions library provides a number of additional drivers:
+The wiringGpioExtensions library also provides a number of additional driver methods for:

  - Unipolar and bipolar stepper motor
  - Rotary encoder